 - Never leave at room temperature - even 2 hours at room temp shortens the remaining shelf life significantly

 Signs that mascarpone has gone off: a sour or off smell beyond mild tanginess, visible separation of liquid from the cream mass, yellow discoloration at the surface, or a bitter taste.
-Discard rather than risk it.
-At this fat content, spoiled mascarpone is obvious and the waste of a small amount is worth the certainty.
+Discard rather than risk it - at this fat content, spoiled mascarpone is obvious and the waste of a small amount is worth the certainty.

 Never use mascarpone that has been left out at room temperature for more than 2 hours.
 The high fat and fresh protein content support rapid bacterial growth above 40 degrees F. Unlike hard cheeses, there is no rind, no salt brine, and no protective aging.
 Discard mascarpone left unrefrigerated even if it looks and smells normal.